-- 10. A child going missing from education is a potential indicator of abuse.
-A dedicated Attendance Officer will monitor and report instances of children missing education, working in conjunction with an EWO to ensure children are safeguarded and that vulnerable children are not exposed to risk.
+- Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour, attendance and progress at school. - A child going missing or absent from education is a potential indicator of abuse.
+A dedicated Attendance Officer will monitor and report instances of children missing education (unexplainable and/or persistent absences from education), working in conjunction with an EWO to ensure children are safeguarded and that vulnerable children are not exposed to risk.
 The Local Authority will be informed of any student to be deleted from the Admission register.
-In addition, the Local Authority will be informed of students failing to attend school regularly or if they are absent for a continuous period of 10 days or more, in line with the 'Children Missing from Education: Statutory guidance for Local Authorities' (September 2016) - 11.
-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-Staff should be aware of their school's or college's unauthorised absence and children missing from education procedures.
+In addition, the Local Authority will be informed of students failing to attend school regularly or if they are absent for a continuous period of 10 days or more, in line with the 'Children Missing from Education: Statutory guidance for Local Authorities' (September 2016) and Working together to improve school attendance (August 2024) - All staff should be aware that children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines.
+It may indicate mental health concerns, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, 'honour'-based abuse or risk of forced marriage.
+Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
+It is important that staff are aware of their school's or college's unauthorised absence and children absent from education procedures. - All staff should be aware that children being absent from school or college, particularly repeatedly and/or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities.
+This may include abuse and neglect such as sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so-called 'honour'-based abuse or risk of forced marriage.
+Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
+It is important that staff are aware of their school or college's unauthorised absence procedures and children missing education procedures.